The principles of playground design for improving learning

 Blend with nature

 Blending a playground space with nature is another principle that can be utilised to great effect.
-Playgrounds should work with nature by incorporating natural elements into the design.
+Playgrounds should work with nature by integrating natural elements into the design.
 Many playground features can incorporate or benefit from the existing landscape.

 Engage all senses

-By incorporating the different principles of playground design above, children can benefit from a safe environment that helps improve learning.
+By integrating the different principles of playground design above, children can benefit from a safe environment that helps improve learning.
 With the benefits children can gain through play, a successful playground space is crucial for enhancing learning both inside and away from the classroom.